scholarslab/makerwiki/projects/sun-arduino.md

 I used a Nano board for this project.
 At the start, I did not know whether the Arduino itself would be inside the Sun model or not, so I wanted to have something that was small enough to fit inside the sun if necessary, but still robust enough that I could use the extras I had with other projects.
 I ended up not putting the Nano inside the sun, so you can really use any Arduino controller (Uno, Nano, etc.) with the design I provide.
 Also, I bought the Elegoo kit for the same reason.
 I knew I was interested in getting more involved with Arduino and wanted a good range of supplies.
 I think that the only thing from the Elegoo kit that I actually used is some resistors later in the project.

 ## Step 1: Let there be light
 The first step of this part of the project is just MAKING IT LIGHT UP.
 Because microcontrollers cannot handle a large electrical load (each pin can only give about 30 mA of current), I started very small, with only 2 LEDs at the front of the strip.
+Each **individual** LED when it is at **full brightness** (full RGB, producing white light at max intensity) draws about 30mA of current, so I knew that only lighting up 2 LEDs in only one color at a low intensity would not surpass this metric.

+Dan had the following in mind for the LEDs
+* A mix of Yellow, Orange, and Red
+* Soft glow (so some kind of light diffusion would be necessary)
+* Pulsing colors, to emulate the natural ebb and flow of the Sun's surface colors

 [video](/uploads/arduino-sun-project/video-1517678096.mp4){.video}